The Difference Between A Hurricane, Typhoon, And Cyclone

 Probably one of the most devastating results of the heavy rainfall associated with a strong hurricane is flooding.
 Extensive flooding can cause loss of life, not only as a result of drowning but also due to structural damage to buildings and other structures that can collapse and cause fatalities.

-The damage to roads, bridges, and other infrastructure may run into hundreds of millions worth of damage and can also make an area inhabitable for months or even years in a worst-case scenario.
+The damage to roads, bridges, and other infrastructure may run into hundreds of millions and can also make an area uninhabitable for months or even years in a worst-case scenario.

-In mountainous areas with little vegetation as covering, mudslides and rockfalls are common occurrences during heavy rainfall.
-It can also destabilize hillsides near roads and villages, which can lead to large-scale evacuations and roads becoming unusable.
+In mountainous areas with little vegetation for cover, mudslides and rockfalls are common occurrences during heavy rainfall.
+Heavy rainfall can also destabilize hillsides near roads and villages, which can lead to large-scale evacuations and roads becoming unusable.

 2) Wind Speed